 If a copy of the process is mailed, it is necessary to file with the affidavit of compliance either the return receipt signed by such foreign banking corporation or the other official proof of delivery: the original envelope with a notation by the postal authorities.
 This latter is used in non-service instances as proof that acceptance was refused.
 If acceptance was refused, a copy of the notice and process together with notice of the mailing by registered mail and refusal to accept should be promptly sent to such foreign banking corporation at the same address by ordinary mail, and the affidavit of compliance shall so state.

-[2.0] SERVICE under THE INSURANCE LAW
+HOW TO SERVE LEGAL PAPERS under THE INSURANCE LAW

 The sound legal process can be performed upon the Superintendent on the behest of an insurance corporation or fraternal benefit society approved in New York, or risk retention party registered in New York, in respect of a contract delivered or released for delivery, or in consideration of an action occurring in New York.
-Service of process upon an insurer in any proceeding in any court of competent jurisdiction may be made by serving the superintendent, and deputy superintendent, or any salaried employee of the department whom the superintendent designates for such purpose, all of whom shall have authority to accept such service under any such power of attorney.
+New York City Process Service upon an insurer in any proceeding in any court of competent jurisdiction may be made by serving the superintendent, and deputy superintendent, or any salaried employee of the department whom the superintendent designates for such purpose, all of whom shall have authority to accept such service under any such power of attorney.

-The service of process upon a domestic fraternal benefit society shall only be made by serving the superintendent, and deputy superintendent, any salaried employee of the department whom the superintendent designates for such purpose, or by serving the process at the home office of such society.
-The service of process upon any foreign or alien fraternal benefit society can be deemed to have been made within the territorial jurisdiction of any court in this state if shall be made only by serving the superintendent, and deputy superintendent, or any salaried employee of the department whom the superintendent designates for such purpose.
+New York City Process Service upon any foreign or alien fraternal benefit society can be deemed to have been made within the territorial jurisdiction of any court in this state if shall be made only by serving the superintendent, and deputy superintendent, or any salaried employee of the department whom the superintendent designates for such purpose.
 The legal process may be executed on behalf of an unauthorized or unlicensed corporation by the Superintendent.